 Choose the ascending or descending order of time to sort the search results.

 When you query mail tracking information, use the various criteria fields to restrict your searches.
 After a query is performed, Trend Micro Email Security provides a list of log records that satisfy the criteria.
 Select one or more records and click Export Selected to export them to a CSV file.
 Click Export All to export all the queried log records if needed.
 If the number of log records to export is large, the export task needs to take time to complete.
 Go to Logs > Log Export Query to check the export status.
-Note that you can export up to 50,000 log records at a time and the maximum number of times of exporting all the queried log records is 5 per day.
+Note that you can export up to 50,000 log records at a time and the maximum number of times of exporting all the queried log records is 5 per day, which is calculated based on the time zone UTC+00:00.

 The most efficient way to query mail tracking information is to provide both sender and recipient email addresses within a time range that you want to search.
 For an email message that has multiple recipients, the result will be organized as one recipient per entry.